What is the Bill of Materials (BOM)?

 - Quantity: The BOM should specify the number of parts to be procured or manufactured for each assembly.
 Make sure that the optimum purchase order is placed.
 Quantity is the foremost requirement of BOM.

-- Unit of Measurement: Per-unit, inches, grams, kilograms, liters, square-feet, cubic-feet, etc should be specified for each quantity.
-This ensures that exact quantities are ordered.
+- Unit of Measurement: Per-unit, inches, grams, kilograms, liters, square-feet, cubic-feet, etc. should be specified for each quantity.
+It ensures that exact quantities are ordered.
 The purchase cost should be under the budget set for the project.

 - BOM Notes: This provides for additional information regarding the bill of material other than the description of parts.

-- Part Number: This is helpful for tracking each part.
+- Part Number: This helps track each part.
 Thus, a unique part number is assigned for each item for easy referencing.

 - Part Name: The unique name of each item with a specific part number helps identify the item easily and more effectively.

-- Raw Material: You should know which is the most important raw material for your end product.
+- Raw Material: You should know which is the essential raw material for your end product.
 BOM should specify the exact quality or type of raw material required in the manufacturing process.